 - Science of Living Systems 20 (Psychological Science), generally recommended first year.
 Science of Living Systems 20s (Psychological Science Seminar) will also fulfill this requirement the years it is offered.
 Neurobiology track students may take either SLS 20 or another MBB elective approved by neurobiology.
 Computer Science track students take another MBB elective approved by CS instead of SLS 20.

-- Molecular and Cellular Biology 80 (Neurobiology of Behavior) or Molecular and Cellular Biology 81 (Fundamentals of Neuroscience), generally recommended sophomore year.
+- Neuroscience 80 / Molecular and Cellular Biology 80 (Neurobiology of Behavior), generally recommended sophomore year.

 - Interdisciplinary Seminar in Mind/ Brain/Behavior, generally taken junior year.